vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 Auspicious of the Auspicious (Mangalanam cha mangalam) He is the most intensely desirable, being more desirable than fragrant garlands, sandal paste, heavenly damsels and even nectar, and also more desirable than the individual soul which has destroyed all the impurities of samsara and is full of bliss and knowledge in its essence, pure and unlimited.
 For these reasons, He is the Supreme Object to be attained.
 This will be elaborated later. (yah: He who): It would have been appropriate to conclude that such a Person is the supreme goal.
 Instead of this, there is the statement.
 "He who is the goal", as if this is established.
-The intention is to show that this indeed is well- known as well-established in the sastras.
+The intention is to show that this indeed is wellknown as well-established in the sastras.
 </details>

 ## ब्रह्मादीनामपि परब्रह्म-निमित्तकत्वोपपादनम्